KING'S NUCLEAR WEAPONS FASCINATING FACTS

 The two isotopes are used to prove if a painting is a forgery or authentic.

-If the isotopes are present in the paint, the painting is a forgery as the isotopes did not exist until they were created in the atomic blasts.
+the painting is a forgery as the isotopes did not exist until they were created in the atomic blasts.

 Hiroshima and Nagasaki Facts: